AdobeDocs/campaign-standard.en/help/designing/using/converting-emails-from-legacy-editor.md

 ## Use Case

-Let's try to convert this email, created in the legacy editor, into an Email Designer template.
+Let's try to convert this email, created in the legacy editor, into an **[!UICONTROL Email Designer]** template.

 ## Identify the section of your email